-VGA port
+Video port

-Connect to a monitor with a VGA port.
+Connect to a monitor with a VGA or DVI port (the type of connection supported depends on your computer's configuration).
 The appropriate cable is usually included with the monitor.

 Follow these steps to connect an monitor to your computer: